1968 United States presidential election: Background

 In the 1964 U.S. presidential election, incumbent Democratic President Lyndon B. Johnson won the largest popular vote landslide in U.S. presidential election history over Republican Senator Barry Goldwater.
-During the presidential term that followed, Johnson was able to achieve many political successes, including passage of his Great Society domestic programs (including "war on poverty" legislation), landmark civil rights legislation, and the continued exploration of space.
+During the presidential term that followed, Johnson was able to achieve many political successes, including passage of his Great Society domestic programs (including War on Poverty legislation), landmark civil rights legislation, and the continued exploration of space.
 Despite these significant achievements, Johnson's popular support would be short-lived.
 Even as Johnson scored legislative victories, the country endured large-scale race riots in the streets of its larger cities, along with a generational revolt of young people and violent debates over foreign policy.
 The emergence of the hippie counter-culture, the rise of New Left activism, and the emergence of the Black Power movement exacerbated social and cultural clashes between classes, generations, and races.
 Adding to the national crisis, on April 4, 1968, civil rights movement leader Martin Luther King Jr. was assassinated in Memphis, Tennessee, igniting riots of grief and anger across the country.
 In Washington, D.C., rioting took place within a few blocks of the White House, and the government stationed soldiers with machine guns on the Capitol steps to protect it.

 The Vietnam War was the primary reason for the precipitous decline of President Johnson's popularity.
-He had escalated U.S. commitment so by late 1967 over 500,000 American soldiers were fighting in Vietnam.
+He had escalated U.S. commitment to the point that by late 1967 over 500,000 American soldiers were fighting in Vietnam.
 Draftees made up 42 percent of the military in Vietnam, but suffered 58% of the casualties, as nearly 1000 Americans a month were killed, and many more were injured.
 Resistance to the war rose as success seemed ever out of reach.
 The national news media began to focus on the high costs and ambiguous results of escalation, despite Johnson's repeated efforts to downplay the seriousness of the situation.
 In early January 1968, Secretary of Defense Robert McNamara said the war would be winding down, claiming that the North Vietnamese were losing their will to fight.
 Shortly thereafter, the North Vietnamese launched the Tet Offensive, in which they and Communist forces of Vietcong undertook simultaneous attacks on all government strongholds across South Vietnam.
 Although the uprising ended in a U.S. military victory, the scale of the Tet offensive led many Americans to question whether the war could be won, or was worth the costs to the United States.
 In addition, voters began to mistrust the government's assessment and reporting of the war effort.
 The Pentagon called for sending several hundred thousand more soldiers to Vietnam, while Johnson's approval ratings fell below 35%.
 The Secret Service refused to let the president visit American colleges and universities, and prevented him from appearing at the 1968 Democratic National Convention in Chicago, because it could not guarantee his safety.